Back to David Vessey's Homepage

 1998-2002 Summer Institute in American Philosophy, University of Vermont

-Executive Board, North American Society for Philosophical Hermeneutics
+North American Society for Philosophical Hermeneutics

 American Philosophical Association